Jonarzz/jonarzz.github.io/_posts/2019-12-29-OOP-external-api.md

 ```
 [ERROR] Failures:
 [ERROR]   I18nExampleTest.successfullyCreateTranslationFiles:66 Multiple Failures (2 failures)
+	org.opentest4j.AssertionFailedError: template1-eng file does not exist in acceptance/output/ resource directory
+	org.opentest4j.AssertionFailedError: template1-pol file does not exist in acceptance/output/ resource directory
-	org.opentest4j.AssertionFailedError: template-eng file does not exist in acceptance/ resource directory
+	org.opentest4j.AssertionFailedError: template2-eng file does not exist in acceptance/output/ resource directory
-	org.opentest4j.AssertionFailedError: template-pol file does not exist in acceptance/ resource directory
+	org.opentest4j.AssertionFailedError: template2-pol file does not exist in acceptance/output/ resource directory
 [INFO]
 [ERROR] Tests run: 1, Failures: 1, Errors: 0, Skipped: 0
 ```
-Our application does not actually do anything, so it does not pass the test.
+Our application does not actually do anything, so the test does not pass.
 When we implement it's features, the test should succeed.
 Before that happens, we'll need to design the internal API and cover it with tests - that's what we'll do in the next article.